 NYC’s 2nd Longest Running Tree will illuminate again this year, with a date still to be announced (typically first week of December).
 The multi-colored lights on the tree will be turned on to mark the beginning of festive winter evenings, from 4 pm – 1 am every day of the season.
 Stay tuned for the official time and day of the lighting!

 📍: Washington Square Park Arch

-This Prospect Park and Brooklyn community favorite tradition is taking place Dec 14.
+This Prospect Park and Brooklyn community favorite tradition will take place sometime in early December.
 The tree at Grand Army Plaza is the only tree in NYC that is entirely lit up in red, 24/7.
 After the official lighting ceremony, the tree will remain glowing until January.
 The event is free to the public.

 📍: Soldiers’ and Sailors’ Memorial Arch